Review Analysis Conclusion

 Fabric and Warmth Tradeoffs

 The two most common fabrics in wearable blankets are sherpa fleece and flannel fleece.
 Sherpa has a thick, wool-like pile that traps heat efficiently.
 It is the best choice for cold winters or drafty rooms.
 The downside is that sherpa adds bulk and can feel too warm in heated spaces.
 Flannel fleece is smoother and lighter.
 It still insulates well, yet it breathes better during transitional seasons.
-A few designs, such as lightweight patented blends, remove the sherpa entirely for year-round use.
+A few designs use lightweight blends without a sherpa lining for year-round wear.

 Pay attention to whether the material is single-layer or double-layer.
 A double-layer sherpa hoodie will be heavier and more cocoon-like, while a single-layer flannel poncho is easier to fold and pack away.
 If you run hot or plan to wear the blanket indoors with the heat on, lean toward flannel or lightweight non-sherpa options.
 If your primary goal is to replace a winter robe, sherpa is the better investment.